rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 class(CUST_INSUR_LTV)
 ```

-The database table appears as "ore.frame".
-An ore.frame is the R object representation of the CUST_INSUR_LTV table in the database.
+The database table appears as an "ore.frame".
+An ore.frame is a proxy object - the R object representation - of the CUST_INSUR_LTV table in the database.

 There are 6 types of objects in R Programming.
 They include vector, list, matrix, array, factor, and data frame.
 An ore.frame object represents a relational (SQL) query to an Oracle Database instance.
-It is the OML4R equivalent of a data.frame.
+The class ore.frame inherits from data.frame and overloads many data.frame functions.

-2A.2: Get List Of Column Names (‘colnames’)
+2A.2: Get List of Column Names (‘colnames’)

 ```
 colnames(CUST_INSUR_LTV)